Are you afraid of the blood-sucking leeches? Here is the Ultimate Guide on how to Deal With Leeches During Trekking and Hiking!

 When you find a leech on your body, there is no need to panic.
 You need to apply some salt on that spot, and the leech will be gone.
 The bitten place may bleed for some time due to the effect of the anticoagulant of the leech.
 However, it will stop after some time.

 - You should cover yourself adequately so that leeches do not get any opening to creep into your body.
 Shirts should be tucked in to prevent leeches from crawling to your armpits or belly.
 Before entering rooms or tents, you should always inspect all your clothes.
+This should be must-do thing to avoid leeches after your trekking.

 - You can apply a mixture of tobacco and castor oil on the exposed body parts.
+This is a simple method to avoid leeches during trekking.

 - Dettol, when applied in a generous amount on your exposed body parts, feet and all over socks, drives the leeches away due to its phenol derivatives.
+Having some phenol derivate will surely come handy to avoid leeches during trekking.

 - You can also wear leech socks while trekking.
 These socks are long socks tied on top.
 However, if you don’t wear them appropriately, they would not work.
 First, you need to wear a thick pair of socks and a high pair of trekking boots.
 Then, pull up the leech socks above your pants, closer to your knees, and tie them up.